CLASS WARFARE T-Shirts - Visit the Daily Blink Store

 One thing about Old Republic makes it almost impossible to play WoW anymore: non-dedicated class roles.

 No recount, so as long as a boss dies everything went fine.
-Healers can split their attention between actually fighting and healing others as needed rather than keeping constant attention to generic viagra usa health bars and tossing out a limp wristed attack now and then.
+Healers can split their attention between actually fighting and healing others as needed rather than keeping constant attention to cheap generic cialis pills health bars and tossing out a limp wristed attack now and then.

 Finally, tanks not having to keep every single monster’s attention or get booted.
 Having one or two “must tank” mobs along with trash that won’t nuke the mage or toast the healer is nice.
-Let’s the tough guys deal with the generic cialis us pharmacy tough stuff and not every single thing in sight.
+Let’s the tough guys deal with the buy levitra at a discount tough stuff and not every single thing in sight.

 Oh yeah, not having to grind for cloth or search for metal helps too.